 In a world crowded with advice on every business front, where marketing so often focuses on the creative aspects of promotion, Stershic shows you how to bring the personal back into the conversation because in the end, it’s not as much about the marketing materials, as it is about the people.

 "[E]veryone who works and volunteers in your non-profit has a marketing role in delivering your brand promise,” Stershic tells us in Chapter 3, “Taking Care of the People Who Most Impact Your Brand.”

 Engaging with volunteers, staff, and the executive team, to create and stay true to the brand promise in your marketing materials, is not only recommended, it’s necessary.

-For readers who prefer print, Share of Mind, Share of Heart is available at www.wmebooks.com.
+For readers who prefer print, Share of Mind, Share of Heart is available in paperback at http://amzn.to/OnmCcJ .